First posted by Al Bell on February 10, 2018

 In another instance, one who generally handles seemingly small situations could suddenly begin to be bothered and moody.

-Trends show that stress is a very real problem that even touches down to the core of the family affecting children.
+Trends show that stress is a very real problem that even touches the core of the family affecting children.
 In this case, children like adults are affected in varying ways that can result in the child being reserved, quiet, non-playful, sad, or even frustrated.

 In the next post, I will focus on what the causes of stress are, the mental and physical impact of stress and what the long-term effects can be on one dealing with stress.